vinland-technology/flict-obsolete/README.md

 We have a small script that you can use to create a directory and a component.
-The script also instructs you how to do a scan of the component, using either a normally install flict or a docker image.
+The script also instructs you how to do a scan of the component, using either a normally installed flict or a docker image.

 ```